frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 far.
 It can easily be distributed on a large cluster of computers and be done under 20 minutes, even for a large dataset.
-This is the method I use in my own projects, but I admit it is not the most efficient, and other methods should be explored (naive bayesian classifier, Markov model, etc.):
+This is the method I use in my own projects, but I admit it is not the most efficient, and other methods should be explored (naive Bayesian classifier, Markov model, etc.):

 ```shell